GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
-> To access the Swagger documentation, you need to run the bridge and
+> To access the Swagger documentation, you need to run the bridge in development mode and
 > navigate to `http://localhost:5002/api-docs`.

 To authenticate requests to the dynamic API in Swagger, you need to provide a